-What is Destructive Behavior Policy?
+What Is a Destructive Behavior Policy?

 A Destructive Behavior Policy, sometimes called a Disruptive Behavior Policy, gives the leadership of the congregation more tools to stop abusive, harmful, inappropriate, and otherwise destructive behavior in your midst.
 A Destructive Behavior Policy, put into place by the congregation's Board, typically offers the following options when destructive behavior arises: